 - When an employee enrolls a dependent, ensure that the dependent’s Social Security number (SSN) is submitted in the “Dependent Enrollment Information” section of the application.
 Due to federal requirements, SSNs are required for all persons enrolling.
 For newborns, HMAA will allow up to one year for submission of the SSN.

 - The enrollment application must be signed and dated by the employee, verifying that the information is correct, within 60 days of the coverage effective date.
-If the employee’s spouse or civil union partner is also enrolling, he/she must also sign the application.

 The impact to your health insurance costs and benefits, including out-of-pocket expenses and deductibles, will depend on your group’s business size and grandfathered status.
 For small businesses, it also depends on your employee demographics, including their ages.
 With the additional benefits and new federal fees and taxes mandated by the Affordable Care Act, your cost may increase, perhaps a great deal.